-Here we have listed a glossary of terms associated with nerve tumours, and the neurofibromatoses.
+Here we have listed a glossary of terms associated with nerve tumours and NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN)

 Please bear in mind these definitions were published by leading consultants Prof. Gareth Evans, Prof. Rosalie Ferner, and Dr. Sue Huson; in their 2011 publication published by Springer-Verlag London Ltd. Prof. Evans leads our Medical Advisory Board, who collectively review the materials we provide.